[for what it’s worth]

 • Youngest woman to ski solo and unsupported (from an inner or coastal starting point) to the South Pole

-• First German woman to climb six 8000m peaks
+• First German woman to climb eight 8000m peaks

 • First German woman to climb K2